codatio/codat-docs/docs/accounting-api/guides/bill-pay/introduction.md

 ---
-title: "Our bill pay guide"
+title: "Bill pay demo app guide"
 sidebar_label: "Introduction"
 description: "Use this guide and the accompanying demo app to build solutions that streamline your customers' Accounts Payable processes"
 ---